pgeurin/hey-you-free/docs/PROJECT_PLAN.md

 - [ ] Calendar conflict detection
 - [ ] Event modification and cancellation
 - [ ] Reminder and notification settings

+### Milestone
+- [ ] User clicks on one of the planned events to activate event creation.

 ### 📋 Milestone 6.1: User Invitation System (PLANNED)
 - [ ] Email invitation system for new users